 Gluten-Free Advent Calendars

-Reusable: Buy a wooden advent calendar to reuse every year.
-Fill the drawers of this adorable tree-shaped reusable advent calendar with gluten-free candy from the huge list above.
-Individually wrapped Hershey’s Kisses, York Peppermint Patty Snowflakes, Reese’s Miniatures, and Andes Peppermint Crunch Thins are all sweet surprises perfect for counting down the days until Christmas.
+Reusable Wooden Advent Calendar: Buy a wooden advent calendar to reuse every year.
+Fill the drawers with gluten-free candy from the huge list above.
+Individually wrapped Hershey's Kisses, York Peppermint Patty Snowflakes, Reese's Miniatures, and Andes Peppermint Crunch Thins are all sweet surprises perfect for counting down the days until Christmas.
+Once you have made the initial purchase, this calendar is the most economical year after year.

 - Barbie Advent Calendar